Uzodimma: RHA Digital Platform‘ll Deepen Communication of Govt Reforms, Achievements

 “From macroeconomic stability and revenue growth to infrastructure delivery and social investment outcomes, this platform translates complex government activity into transparent, accessible insights.”

-The event was attended by the Minister of Budget and Economic Planning, Senator Atiku Bagudu, and RHA directors and coordinators, which included Chief Olisa Metuh — Organisation; Mrs Abike Dabiri-Erewa — Diaspora Affairs; Senator Sani Musa – Special Duties; Dr. Nnamdi Maurice Mbaeri — Administration; Hajiya Bilikisu Mohammed Kaika; Sunday Dare — Digital & New Media; and Tunde Rahman – Media & Publicity.
+The event was attended by Minister of Budget and Economic Planning, Senator Atiku Bagudu, and RHA Directors and coordinators, which included Chief Olisa Metuh – Organisation; Mrs Abike Dabiri-Erewa- Diaspora Affairs; Senator Sani Musa – Special Duties; Dr. Nnamdi Maurice Mbaeri- Administration; Hajiya Bilikisu Mohammed Kaika; Sunday Dare -Digital & New Media; and Tunde Rahman – Media & Publicity.